MoonPoet/xaprb-src/content/blog/defining-moments-in-database-history.md

 I've thought of many necessary conditions for MySQL to flourish in 2000-2010\.
 The big question is which combination of those conditions were sufficient.
 I am not certain of the answer, but I'm certain the answer is plural.

 And yet, partially because of its enormous popularity, MySQL helped spur the rise of NoSQL in 2008-2009\.
 These databases sought to define a new moment in database history: one in which legacy relational technology was finally replaced by an utterly new generation.
 If you were around at the time, you might remember how vehemently people decried relational, joins, SQL, ACID, etc. It was not sufficient to lambaste a technology or implementation: you needed to have some highly-fermented bile against the concepts and foundations themselves or you weren't really a NoSQL believer.
+The disruptor was being disrupted.

 Where do we find ourselves today?
 Relational implementations rapidly improved (enter NewSQL), and NoSQL was backronymed to mean "not only SQL" instead of being a rejection of SQL.
 Many NoSQL databases today sport SQL-like languages.
 The obvious question has to be addressed: was it just a flare-up?
 Is there any need for next-generation data storage and processing?
 Or is good old relational going to improve and obviate every next-gen data technology anyway?